Cameron Payne NBA Playoffs Player Props: Suns vs. Nuggets

 Cameron Payne Insights vs. the Nuggets

-- This season, Cameron Payne has made 3.9 shots from the floor per game, which adds up to 5.4% of his team's total makes.
+- Payne is responsible for attempting 6.1% of his team's field goal attempts this season with 9.4 per game.

-- He's connected on 1.4 threes per game, or 6.8% of his team's makes from beyond the arc this season.
+- He's made 1.4 threes per game, or 6.8% of his team's makes from beyond the arc this season.

 - Payne's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per game.
+- Giving up 40.8 rebounds per game, the Nuggets are the best team in the NBA.

-- Looking at assists, the Nuggets are ranked 15th in the NBA, conceding 25.7 per game.
+- The Nuggets are the 15th-ranked squad in the NBA, conceding 25.7 assists per contest.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.
+- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the league.

 Cameron Payne vs. the Nuggets